Pat O'Connor was born in South Vernon,

 over Paul Goldsmith's car and

-bounced eight times
+bounced eight times (once as high

 as 50 feet) before he stopped over